For this assignment, you will implement the class described by the UML diagram below along with a game that makes use of objects from the class.

 Starting a Battle

 Each player begins with a number of Hit Points.
-As long as the player has a positive number of Hit Points, she or he has not lost the battle.
+As long as the player has a positive number of Hit Points, they have not lost the battle.

-- The Valiant Warrior uses six 10-sided dice (d10) to calculate his or her starting Hit Points.
+- The Valiant Warrior uses four 10-sided dice (d10) to calculate their starting Hit Points.

-- The Mugwump uses ten d10 to calculate his or her starting Hit Points.
+- The Mugwump uses six d10 to calculate their starting Hit Points.

 The battle consists of a number of attack rounds.